sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 5: ](Browse SAP HANA using DBeaver)] `DBeaver` is free and open source database tool and can be used with the SAP HANA JDBC driver.
+[ACCORDION-BEGIN [Step 5: ](Browse SAP HANA using DBeaver)] `DBeaver` is a free and open source database tool and can be used with the SAP HANA JDBC driver.

 The following steps demonstrate how to configure it to connect to SAP HANA Cloud or SAP HANA, express edition using the JDBC driver.